 Which is a long way of saying that I don’t think the GI and insulin response matter much (although see my final comments below).
 If there is much effect of GI on fat loss, it’s more likely to be mediated through food intake and fullness as lower GI foods generally make people feel fuller and often cause decreased food intake.

-As I discuss in detail in Is a Calorie a Calorie, this is the typical confound in these types of studies: certain food types often make people spontaneously eat less, causing fat and weight loss and people confuse the food itself with the reduction in food intake that it causes.
+This is always a source of confounds in debates over whether or not a calorie is a calorie.
+Certain food types often make people spontaneously eat less, causing fat and weight loss and people confuse the food itself with the reduction in food intake that it causes.

 It’s also worth noting that a 2006 review paper titled Glycaemix Index Effects on Fuel Partitioning in Humans examined this issue and concluded that: